awonyu9/heardle-plus-plus/README.md

 https://user-images.githubusercontent.com/71611172/230841046-a00a74fc-d69a-4b5d-b7c0-97569257161c.mp4

 ## Technologies used
-- The front-end was developed in React.
+- The front-end was built in React.
 - The back-end consists of an Express server that handles the OAuth process.
 - The Spotify Web API was used to retrieve the user's playlist and track data.

 ## Directory structure
-- The Express code is in the `index.js` file at the top level.
+- The Express code is in the `index.js` file in the root directory.
 - The React code is in the `./client/src/` directory, specifically in the `App.js` file.
-- All React components are located in the `./client/src/components/` directory.
+- All React components are located in the `./client/src/components/` directory, along with their CSS files.

 ## Screenshots